gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/visualize_data/insightview.md

 id: visualization_component
 ---

-The **InsightView component** is a generic component that renders insights created and saved by Analytical Designer.
+The **InsightView component** is a generic component that renders visualizations created and saved by Analytical Designer.

+{{% alert %}} The term 'insight' is an obsolete expression for 'visualizations' but is still employed within the SDK's components and functions.
+{{% /alert %}}

 ## Structure